raulcostajunior/iosboxeeremote/README.md

 # iOSBoxeeRemote #

-A remote control application for the - unfortunately :( - discontinued [Boxee Box](https://en.wikipedia.org/wiki/Boxee_Box).
+A remote control application for the [Boxee Box](https://en.wikipedia.org/wiki/Boxee_Box).

+iOSBoxeeRemote implements the Boxee device discovery on a local network and virtual keys that match the keys on the non-keyboard face of the standard [Boxee Box physical remote control]

+## Requirements ##

 iOSBoxeeRemote supports iOS version 6 or newer (it has been tested successfully on devices running iOS 6.x, 7.x and 9.x).
 The application has been localized for English and Portuguese (Brazil).

-## Requirements ##

 iOSBoxeeRemote depends on the following CocoaPods: